Utility room: History

-The utility room was a modern spin off to the scullery room where important kitchen items were kept during its usage in England, the term was further defined around the 14th century as a household department where kitchen items are taken care of.
+The utility room is a modern descendant of the scullery where important kitchen items were kept during its usage in England.
+The term was further defined around the 14th century as a household department where kitchen items are taken care of.
 The term utility room was mentioned in 1760, when a cottage was built in a rural location in the United Kingdom that was accessible through Penarth and Cardiff.
 A utility room for general purposes also depicted its use as a guest room in case of an immediate need.
-A 1944 Scottish housing and planning report recommended new state-built homes for families could provide a utility room as a general purpose workroom for the home (for washing clothes, cleaning boots and jobbing repairs).
-An American publication, the Pittsburgh Post-Gazette, on July 24, 1949 reported that utility rooms have become more popular than basements in new constructions.
+A 1944 Scottish housing and planning report recommended that new state-built homes for families could provide a utility room as a general-purpose workroom for washing clothes, cleaning boots and jobbing repairs.
+An American publication, the Pittsburgh Post-Gazette, on July 24, 1949 reported that utility rooms had become more popular than basements in new constructions.
 On June 28, 1959, in a report of a typical American house being built in Moscow, Russia, the house was described to have a utility room immediately at the right side after the entrance.
 The Chicago Tribune reported that the laundry room was then commonly being referred to as the utility room in a September 30, 1970, publication.